-4.4.1.2 FM1, Gulf Islands National Seashore (Florida) Beneficial Use of Dredged Materials at Perdido Pass
+4.4.1.2 FM1, Gulf Islands National Seashore (Florida) Beneficial Use of Dredged Materials at Perdido Key

 This project would improve and increase beach habitat on the Gulf of Mexico side of Perdido Key.
 The project would address the unnaturally eroded beach by re-introducing sand back into the barrier island system along the southeast shore of Perdido Key, and it would also increase sandy habitat elsewhere on the Key, north of the primary dune line.
+This project would help restore dunes and beaches that provide important coastal habitat for shorebirds, beach mice, and sea turtles.
+The project would also serve to restore popular recreational areas for local visitors and tourists.

 Specifically, the project activities most relevant to assessment of the environmental consequences of this project include: